9 Reasons Why Kakegurui – Compulsive Gambler Is Worth Watching

 Yasuko Kobayashi is on Board As Writer

-The original manga series might have been written by Kawamoto but the anime version has seen renowned anime writer Yasuko Kobayashi brought in to freshen the script up.
+The original manga series might have been written by Kawamoto but the anime version of Kakegurui has seen renowned anime writer Yasuko Kobayashi brought in to freshen the script up.

 The veteran 52 year old writer has had a career that stretches almost 25 years.
 His first credit came in 1993 with Tokusou Robo Janperson.